ThomasKluiters/fetchy/README.md

 ## What can Fetchy be used for?

 Fetchy can be used for the construction of Docker images.
-For example, creating a docker image with *just* python3.6 can be a bit challenging.
+For example, creating a docker image with *just* python3.6 which can be quite challenging using existing tools.

-We'd first have to start a seperate container with vanilla ubuntu and use `apt-get` with the `download-only` flag.
-Furthermore, the packages downloaded will be specific to the architecture the docker container is running as.

 ## Installing